RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/core_library.md

 ## What does the Core library contain?
 What does it do?

-1. Core contains the definitions and impementations of primitive types like `i32`, `char`, `bool` etc. So you need the core library if you are going to use primitives in your code.
+1. Core contains the definitions and implementations of primitive types like `i32`, `char`, `bool` etc. So you need the core library if you are going to use primitives in your code.
 2. Core contains the declaration and definitions of basic macros like `assert` and `assert_eq`.
 3. Core contains modules that provide basic functionalities.
 For example, the `array` module provides you with methods that will help you in manipulating an array primitive.